Horse Markings - identifying marks on your horse.

 Horse Leg Markings ...

-There is an old rhyme that advises buyers to assess potential purchases on the extent of their leg markings.
-When we recall it accurately we will add it here.Horse Leg Markings
+There is an old rhyme that advises horse buyers to assess potential purchases on the extent or type of the horse’s leg markings.

 Coronet -